jquery/contribute.jquery.org/pages/wont-fix.md

 ### change Event

-Widgets that enhance form elements programmatically manipulate their element's `value`, therefore we cannot guarantee that a `change` event will fire when the element's `value` changes.
+Widgets that enhance form elements manipulate their element's `value` programmatically, therefore we cannot guarantee that a native `change` event will fire when the element's `value` changes.

+These widgets do all provide a custom `change` event.
+For example, the autocomplete widget fires an [autocompletechange](http://api.jqueryui.com/autocomplete/#event-change) event.

 **For further reference**: